Our Policy on Ingredient Safety: Earning Your Confidence for Generations, Every Day

 Formaldehyde and Formaldehyde Donors

-While Formaldehyde and Formaldehyde Donors are safe when used at approved regulatory levels, we recognize that consumers have questions.
+While formaldehyde and formaldehyde donors are safe when used at approved regulatory levels, we recognize that consumers have questions.
 Colgate-Palmolive does not add formaldehyde to any of our products and is committed to eliminating formaldehyde donors from our formulations.
-We do not use formaldehyde donors as a preservative system in any of our Oral Care products, and by the end of 2015, we expect to eliminate their use as a preservative in our Personal Care and Home Care products.
+Globally, we do not use formaldehyde donors as a preservative system in any of our Oral Care products and have eliminated their use in our Home Care products.
+By the end of 2017, we expect to eliminate their use as a preservative in a limited number of remaining Personal Care products in North America and Latin America.

 Parabens are widely used preservatives, commonly found in foods, cosmetics and drug products.
 They are usually easy to identify by name, such as methylparaben, propylparaben, butylparaben, or benzylparaben.
 Parabens inhibit the growth of bacteria and mold to maintain product integrity and protect consumer safety.

 Parabens have been used for many years, reviewed by regulatory bodies around the world, and are considered safe.
 However, some consumers have questions about their safety.
-Parabens can be found in very low levels in some of our products.
-To maintain consumer confidence, we are reformulating our products using alternative, safe preservative systems.
-We expect to complete this effort by the end of 2015.
+To maintain consumer confidence, we have reformulated our products using alternative, safe preservative systems and are no longer using parabens as of July 2016.

 Triclosan is the antibacterial ingredient in Colgate Total toothpaste, where the proven therapeutic benefits it provides as part of our unique copolymer system are unsurpassed.
 Colgate Total is clinically proven to work better than other toothpastes to reduce the germs that can cause the gum disease gingivitis.
-In the U.S., the Food and Drug Administration (FDA) continues to recognize the effectiveness and safety of triclosan in Colgate Total toothpaste.
+In the U.S., the Food and Drug Administration (FDA) has recognized the effectiveness and safety of triclosan in Colgate Total toothpaste.

-We remain strongly committed to Colgate Total, which is the only toothpaste that has undergone the FDA’s rigorous New Drug Application process for safety and efficacy.
-It is supported by more than 80 clinical studies involving 19,000 people, it’s clinically proven benefits are unsurpassed, and it is approved by regulators and recommended by the dental profession around the world.
-Colgate Total is The Number One Trusted Choice
+We remain strongly committed to Colgate Total, which is the only toothpaste that has undergone the FDA's rigorous New Drug Application process for safety and efficacy.
+It is supported by more than 90 clinical studies involving over 20,000 people, its clinically proven benefits are unsurpassed, and it is approved by regulators and recommended by the dental profession around the world.

-Triclosan has also been used for many years as an antibacterial ingredient in soaps, body washes, deodorants and other products.
-It has been reviewed and approved as safe by regulators around the world.
-Most recently, an expert European scientific committee approved the use of triclosan in rinse-off cosmetic products following a full review of the scientific evidence.
+Triclosan has been reviewed and approved as safe by regulators around the world, including by an expert European scientific committee that approved the use of triclosan in rinse-off cosmetic products following a full review of the scientific evidence.
 However, we recognize that some consumers have questions about triclosan and choose to avoid this ingredient in products where they believe it does not deliver a benefit to health.
 So while the use of triclosan continues to be permitted by regulators around the world, we have reformulated our antibacterial dish liquid and hand soaps with alternate active ingredients that provide the same or superior performance.